Configure your source Oracle database

 If you want Database Migration Service to only access a certain subset of your object definitions, then grant the migration user a role with more fine-grained privilege configuration instead of SELECT ANY DICTIONARY.

-• Defining a data retention policy for your database to determine which data will be archived, how long it will be kept, should the data at the end of the retention period be archived or destroyed, and so on.
+• Defining a data retention policy for your database to determine which data will be archived, how long it will be kept, should the data at the end of the retention period be archived or destroyed.

 Database Migration Service currently works with the following types of Oracle databases: